qualcomm/resource-tuner/docs/README.md

 Initialisation configs are mentioned in InitConfig.yaml file.
 This config enables resource-tuner to setup the required settings at the time of initialisation before any request processing happens.

 ### Common Initialization Configs
-Common or upstream initialization configs are defined in /etc/resource-tuner/common/InitConfig.yaml
+Common initialization configs are defined in /etc/urm/common/InitConfig.yaml

 ### Overriding Initialization Configs
-Targets can override initialization configs (in addition to common init configs, i.e. overrides specific configs) by simply pushing its own InitConfig.yaml into /etc/resource-tuner/custom/InitConfig.yaml
+Targets can override initialization configs (in addition to common init configs, i.e. overrides specific configs) by simply pushing its own InitConfig.yaml into /etc/urm/custom/InitConfig.yaml

 ### Overiding with Custom Extension File
 RESTUNE_REGISTER_CONFIG(INIT_CONFIG, "/bin/InitConfigCustom.yaml");